 The four counties in the affected region for socioeconomics are predominantly rural, with large areas in federal ownership - Olympic National Park and Olympic National Forest (managed by the U.S. Forest Service).
-Other lands (outside the park) are held in trust by the federal government as American Indian Reservations.
+The forest abuts the park on about 75% of its current boundary.
+Other lands (outside the park) are held in trust by the federal government as American Indian reservations.
 Forests cover most of these lands.
+State lands managed by the Department of Natural Resources comprise another substantial portion of the land area of these four counties.
 This four-county area had a combined population of more than 207,000 persons in the year 2000.
 The cities and towns in table 11 account for nearly 80,000 of the area's residents; the rest are scattered among many smaller communities.
 The largest cities are Port Angeles on the north and Aberdeen on the south.
 The population of the state of Washington in 2000 was nearly 5.9 million.
 Washington was ranked 15th in the nation (including the District of Columbia for ranking purposes).
 The affected four-county area contains about 3.5% of the state's population.
 This area grew at a much lower rate than the state as a whole during the decade of the 1990s (15.5% compared to 21.1%).